NuSkooler/enigma-bbs/docs/art/themes.md

 TL;DR: In general, to theme a piece of art, create a version of it in your themes directory.

-:information: Remember that by default, the system will allow for randomly selecting art (in one of the directories mentioned above) by numbering it: `FOO1.ANS`, `FOO2.ANS`, etc.!
+:information_source: Remember that by default, the system will allow for randomly selecting art (in one of the directories mentioned above) by numbering it: `FOO1.ANS`, `FOO2.ANS`, etc.!

 ## Theme Sections
 Themes are some important sections to be aware of: